Skip to main content

 Even a valid claim fails if the return is filed incorrectly.
 Report the income on your U.S. return, then claim the exclusion through the current filing process in your software or with your preparer, even if you expect little or no tax due.
 To claim FEIE-related benefits, you must have foreign earned income and a foreign tax home.

 The common mistake is skipping income reporting because you expect it to be excluded.
 Do not do that.
 Before filing, confirm the annual cap for the tax year you are filing, then apply it correctly on the return.
-IRS figures in this pack are $130,000 for 2025 and $132,900 for 2026, and part-year qualification requires a qualifying-day adjustment.
+The IRS cap is $130,000 for 2025 and $132,900 for 2026, and part-year qualification requires a qualifying-day adjustment.

 Choose the window you can prove, not the one that only looks best in a spreadsheet.
 Test each candidate 12 consecutive months that includes part of the tax year.
 Confirm at least 330 full days, and remember a full day is 24 consecutive hours from midnight to midnight in a foreign country or countries.
 Those 330 days do not need to be consecutive.